 Coach Andre is an accomplished tournament player with extensive professional tennis coaching experience.
 He was a head pro at Manhattan Plaza Racquet Club and has taught tennis at Indiana University, Columbia University and Roosevelt Island Racquet Club.

 Andre is a certified member of the Professional Tennis Registry since 1999.
 He has held USTA tournament rankings in Michigan, Indiana and New York.
-In addition, Andre has been teaching elementary aged students at P.S.
-183 in Manhattan for the last 12 years.
-He holds a Master's degree from Columbia Teachers College and is the proud papa of two young children.
+In addition, Andre has been teaching music to elementary aged students at P.S.
+183 in Manhattan for the last 15 years.
+He holds a Master's degree from Columbia Teachers College.